v1.1.0 · stable · Apache-2.0

 Quick start

-Requires Python 3.11 or newer and PyYAML.
-The model adapters are standard-library, so no vendor SDK is needed.
-The test suite and the eval scorecard run against a deterministic mock brain with no network, so you can prove the harness works before any API key is involved.
+Requires Python 3.11+; PyYAML and jsonschema install automatically.
+The model adapters are standard-library, with no vendor SDK.
+The test suite and eval scorecard use a deterministic mock brain with no provider calls.

 workflows/build-and-verify.yaml \